Azure-Samples/LUIS-DevOps-Template/README.md

 You configure the specific workflows you require in your own software engineering organization.
 For the purposes of this sample, you will configure branch protections as follows:

 - **master** branch is protected from direct check-ins
-- Pull request requires **1** review approval (for simplicity - consider at least 2 reviewers on a real project)
+- Pull request requires **1** review approval (1 reviewer is suggested for this sample for simplicity, but it is considered best practice to require at least 2 reviewers on a real project)
 - Status check configured so that the automation pipeline when triggered by a Pull Request must complete successfully before the PR can be merged.

 To configure these protections: